dttncl/automation-tools/README.md

 2. Ctrl + A to select everything and Ctrl + C to copy text to clipboard
 3. Run scraper.bat
 4. Voila!
 Paste results to text editor

-\n💻 Note: Replace scraper.py location in scraper.bat file
+💻 Note: Replace scraper.py location in scraper.bat file